perribus/ctf_writeups/dawgctf2020/tiktok/README.md

 # (Spoiler)

 This is how the eventual exploit will work.
 We're going to use this overflow to overwrite the next three chunks.
 In the first one we're going to put a `//bin/sh` for future use.
 In the following two chunks, which will be of differing sizes (0x20 and 0x310), we're going to overwrite the tcache next pointers.
 We're going to point the tcache pointers in both of these chunks into the .bss at the `songs` array.
 The first corrupted tcache pointer (0x20) will be used to memset the file descriptor at `songs[0].fd` to be 0 for STDIN.
 This new read from STDIN by inputting a song size of 0x310 ensuring we get our second tcache pointer back into the .bss section.
-We use this to clobber the next three songs, overwriting the lyrics pointer of songs[1] with a GOT address and overwriting the file descriptors of songs[2] and songs[3] with 0.
-Playing song[1] will give us a libc address leak.
-Next we use songs[1] to read -1 bytes from stdin and overflow another heap chunk in the same way we did the first.
+We use this to clobber the next three songs, overwriting the lyrics pointer of `songs[1]` with a GOT address and overwriting the file descriptors of `songs[2]` and `songs[3]` with 0.
+Playing `song[1]` will give us a libc address leak.
+Next we use `songs[1]` to read -1 bytes from STDIN and overflow another heap chunk in the same way we did the first.
 This time we overflow a freed chunk of size 0x3c0, and point its tcache pointer at the `__free_hook` in libc.
-Then we use songs[2] in conjuction with this corrupted tcache pointer to overwrite the `__free_hook` with `system.` Now when we call `remove_song` on the song pointed at the chunk we wrote `//bin/sh` into, it will call `system("//bin/sh")` and we have a shell!
+Then we use `songs[2]` in conjuction with this corrupted tcache pointer to overwrite the `__free_hook` with `system.` Now when we call `remove_song` on the song pointed at the chunk we wrote `//bin/sh` into, it will call `system("//bin/sh")` and we have a shell!

 # How many Ke$ha songs fit into a tcache bin?